This ad isn't running because it asks a direct question to, or makes assumption about a user's personal attributes.

 Here's how I would rewrite the copies:

-- "He realizes he has been doing it wrong, and he takes initiative to rectify his mistake."
+- "He realizes he has been doing it wrong, and he takes the initiative to rectify his mistake."

 "What?
 How do you know this is me!"